lbl-srg/obc/specification/source/glossary.rst

 .. glossary::

+   Analog Value
+     In CDL, we say a value is analog if it represents a continuous number.
+The value may be presented by an analog signal such as voltage, or by a digital signal.

+   Binary Value
+     In CDL, we say a value is binary if it can take on the values 0 and 1.
+The value may however be presented by an analog signal that can take on two values (within some tolerance) in order to communicate the binary value.

    Controls Description Language
      The Control Description Language (CDL) is the language that is used to express control sequences and requirements.